basnijholt/nijho.lt/content/post/proxmox-migration/index.md

 If I ever reinstall this machine, the fix applies automatically.
 On Proxmox, I would have had to rediscover this pain all over again.

-## The HTPC Dilemma: All or Nothing

-I also wanted to use my Intel NUC as a Home Theater PC (HTPC) to play movies.
+Another example is my Intel NUC, which I wanted to use as a Home Theater PC (HTPC).
 On Proxmox, this was a nightmare.
 To get video output, I had to pass the GPU through to a VM.
 But doing so meant the Proxmox host lost access to the GPU entirely, meaning no local console if things went wrong.